Ivo Cutzarida

-Ivo Cutzarida (born 29 September 1962 in Buenos Aires) is an Argentine actor, politician, and director.
+Ivo Cutzarida (born 29 September 1962) is an Argentine actor, politician, and director.
 He has produced both Argentine and American soap operas.

 Early life

 Cutzarida is the son of Romanian philosopher Nicolae Cutzarida.
 He was born in the neighborhood of San Isidro, in Buenos Aires.
 He has two brothers, Alejandro and Radu (1961–1997).
 His stepmother is French actress Dominique Sanda.

 He completed half of law school before dedicating himself to acting.
 He worked for five years in tribunals, including a brief incursion in political activism, during which period he supported Raúl Alfonsín.
 He began his studies in theater with Lito Cruz in 1991.

 Career

 He began his professional career in 1987 with the Argentine soap opera Sin marido.
 Since then has dedicated himself exclusively to acting.
 He has appeared on film and television in more than a dozen countries and in three languages.